Site Investigation

 GRS staff have extensive experience in site investigation design, implementation and supervision for a wide range of geotechnical projects including transportation infrastructure, water supplies, foundations, contaminated land and quarries in a variety of geological and geographical settings, both onshore and offshore.

-GRS are involved with each stage of the site investigation.
+Trial pit loggingGRS are involved with each stage of the site investigation, including the logging of drillholes and trial pits.
 Contractors are rarely provided with the results of the desk study or initial models and consequently, the resulting logs may lack critical details.
-GRS use the framework of engineering geological models to maxinise interpretation and therefore minimize uncertainty.
+GRS use the framework of engineering geological models to maximise interpretation and therefore minimse uncertainty.
 (After Parry, S. & Campbell, S. D. G. (2007).
 Deformation associated with a slow moving landslide, Tuen Mun, Hong Kong, China.
-Bull Eng Geol Env Vol 66 p135-141).
+Bull.
+Eng.
+Geol.
+Env.
+Vol. 66 p135-141).